bryanteh828/stock-market-monitoring-project/Readme.txt

 How this is used:

 >> Track portfolio - script 2c.
->> Track a list of Stocks - script 3a.
+>> Track a list of Stocks (not necessarily stocks you have bought) - script 3a.

 scripts description below: